2019-2020 Grants Awarded*

 ($3,400 approved)

-The primary objective of this grant is to expand the modernization of the MEMS Media Center to better align educational practices to 21st century college and career demands.
-Industry experts state that the workforce of the future will need skills such as complex problem solving, collaboration with teams, and communication.
-The new media center, when combined with appropriate professional development, will imbue the students with these in-demand competencies.
+The primary objective of this grant is to expand the modernization of the MEMS Media Center and better align educational practices to 21st-century college and career demands.
+Industry experts state that the future workforce will need skills such as complex problem-solving, collaboration with teams, and communication.
+When combined with appropriate professional development, the new media center will imbue the students with these in-demand competencies.
 This expansion will allow for even larger classes to utilize the equipment to an effective standard.
 The grant will enable the continuing advancement of a collaborative learning environment.
 The grant will benefit all disciplines at MEMS because it will be available to all stakeholders of the school community.
-It will allow for delivery of the curriculum using 21st century technology and teaching methods.
+It will allow for curriculum delivery using 21st-century technology and teaching methods.

 Lu Interactive Playground